-The plan will provide guidance and a management framework for decisions regarding trespass livestock management over coming years.
+The plans will provide guidance and a management framework for decisions regarding exotic species management over coming years.
 The plans include measures that minimize the undesirable effects of management actions upon park visitors, and natural and cultural resources.

 Division Chief for Science and Resource Management David Larson, (432) 477-1143 email@example.com